Artist Statement – Painting

 was necessarily small, completed alla prima.
 I learned to commit to a composition and make a painting quickly.
 Skills of observation

-were sharpened from this practice.
+and execution were sharpened from this practice.

 I began to paint urban scenes plein air.
 Continuing with this subject matter and working from reference, I